arifrind/arifrind/README.md

 - 👋 Hi, I’m @arifrind
-- 👀 I’m interested in Cyber Security, Ethical Hacking, Artificial Intelligence, and  Data Science.
+- 👀 I’m interested in Cyber Security, Ethical Hacking, and Artificial Intelligence.
 - 🌱 I’m currently learning CS50x 2023 on EdX, Cyber Security Essentials on Cybrary, and Software Engineering by IBM on Coursera alongside my university studies..
 - 💞️ I’m looking to collaborate on Basic projects for my learning purpose.
 - 📫 How to reach me through?
 Here's my Linktree: https://linktr.ee/arif.rind